-Academic Warning is the least severe level in the Academic Probation and Suspension process and does not appear on a student's official academic record, although a student's faculty mentor is notified.
+Academic Warning is the least severe level in the Academic Probation and Suspension process.
 Students that are placed on Academic Warning are considered to be in satisfactory academic standing.
 Academic Warning is issued to students who meet any one or more of the following criteria: